btjimerson/yba-terraform/azure-single-region/README.md

 * A security group to allow the required traffic to YBA.
 * A public IP address for the YBA VM.
 * One or more subnets in the virtual network for YB universes.
-* A virtual machine with Replicated installed to install YugabyteDB Anywhere.
+* A virtual machine with YugabyteDB Anywhere installed.
 This VM will also have `ysqlsh` and `ycqlsh` installed in the user's home directory.
 You can SSH into this VM and then access universe nodes from here.
 * An application registration and client secret to use for the cloud provider config.

 Once this configuration is applied, you are ready to install YugabyteDB Anywhere, a single-region azure cloud provider, and the corresponding Universe.